Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Render.md

 It is recommended to use it for the UI.
 Note: The layer of the `LateRendererComponent` is the order in the LateRender only.
 So if a `RendererComponent` has a higher layer number, it will be still rendered before the `LateRendererComponent`.
-Please check more info about `System::Component` and `BaseRendererComponent`.
+Please check for more info about `System::Component` and `BaseRendererComponent`.

 ### Functions:
 **Protected:**